yashsaboo/keras-apache-mxnet/README.md

 Detailed documentation for the MXNet backend are provided in the [docs/mxnet_backend folder](docs/mxnet_backend/README.md).

-Keras is a high-level neural networks API, written in Python and capable of running on top of [TensorFlow](https://github.com/tensorflow/tensorflow), [CNTK](https://github.com/Microsoft/cntk), [Apache MXNet](https://github.com/apache/incubator-mxnet/), or [Theano](https://github.com/Theano/Theano).
-It was developed with a focus on enabling fast experimentation. *Being able to go from idea to result with the least possible delay is key to doing good research.*

 Use Keras if you need a deep learning library that: